pcnsuite/pcnspec/README.md

    * except that it represents the value potential or value realization of
    * the generic beneficiary instead of the specific beneficiary.
 Positive
    * values might be represented graphically by dollar signs, and negative
    * values by dollar signs with negative symbols.
+This is an optional
+   * field and if not defined, it is assumed to be 0.
    * @type {number}
+   * @optional
    */
   "value_generic": 0,